Cologne Butzweilerhof Airport: Beginnings and World War I

-In 1912, the Air Arm of the Imperial Army (Luftstreitkräfte) established an air station at Butzweilerhof; and hangars, maintenance facilities, as well staff accommodation were built.
+In 1912, the Air Arm of the Imperial Army (Luftstreitkräfte) established an air station at Butzweilerhof; and hangars, maintenance facilities, as well as staff accommodation were built.
 The station became fully operational in spring 1913, and was used for initial pilot training before and during World War I. Among the pilots receiving their first flying lessons at Butzweilerhof was Manfred von Richthofen (later to be known as the 'Red Baron').

 Interwar period

 After the war, the Royal Air Force (RAF) used the airfield primarily in a supply role for British troops, and included an airmail service.
-From 1922, Instone Air Line provided a first regular passenger service to London via Brussels.
+From 1922, Instone Air Line provided the first regular passenger service to London via Brussels.
 The airfield was returned to the city of Cologne in 1925, and the civil airport was officially opened one year later.
 In order to fulfil requirements of modern aircraft, adjacent property was bought.
 The enlarged airfield had a circular shape and occupied around 30 ha.
 The then mayor of Cologne Konrad Adenauer supported the development of Butzweilerhof into a modern airport, but due to limited financial resources, only small progress was made during the late 1920s and early 1930s.
 Some facilities in use still originated from the imperial air station, while newer ones were basic and partially made of wood.

 After 1933, the expansion plans were adopted by the new national-socialist government of Cologne, and a major expansion project started in 1935.
 It served as a job creating programme for around 1,100 unemployed.
 In the course of this project, a new airport complex consisting of a passenger building, workshops, two hangars, and a control tower was erected.
 The new facilities were opened after only one year of construction time in June 1936, a few weeks prior to the Olympic Games in Berlin.

 Largest operator pre-war was Deutsche Luft Hansa.
 Foreign operators such as Imperial Airways, Air France, and Sabena accounted for approximately one out of four movements.
 For some time, Butzweilerhof was second in Germany only to Berlin Tempelhof, and dubbed Luftkreuz des Westens (Air junction of the West).
 Traffic figures reached a peak in 1938 with 6,390 aircraft departures as well as 49,938 arriving and departing passengers.